Hi. Welcome back to my re-watch of Punky Brewster. If you want to read my prior reviews, you can check them out HERE.

 She hangs the cardboard hoops up, walks off the stage, and Brandon gets up, jumps through the hoop, and follows her.
 The crowds laughs and cheers.

 Later, we learn the final five contestants – Margaux, Cherie, and Punky all make the final five.
-Now that the contests is down to five, the judges ask each girl an unrehearsed question.
+Now that the contest is down to five, the judges ask each girl an unrehearsed question.
 We learn that Karen’s most admired American is her uncle Phil who can play Yankee Doodle Dandy on his armpit.
 Margaux, in her free time, helps the poor and needy in hopes to make the world a better place.
 After her answer should be over, she grabs the microphone to say one more thing.

 Margaux: I believe in world peace with a strong military.

 Andy Gibb next asks Cherie what she likes best in school and she says “lunch.”
-He aks if she does not like school and she replies that she gueses that it kills the time until dinner.
+He aks if she does not like school and she replies that she guesses that it kills the time until dinner.

 Melinda is next and she says that the most important person in her life is her mom and dad.
 Andy Gibb says that’s two people and he asks her another question.
 He next queries her to find out what is the one thing she would change in her life and she replies, in the exact same way, “my mom and dad.”